President Uhuru Announces Daily Curfew From 7 Pm To 5 Am Starting Friday

 Kenyans will not be allowed to roam around starting 7 pm to 5 am effective Friday, March 27, President Uhuru Kenyatta has announced.

+“Effective Friday 27th March 2020, a daily curfew from 7pm to 5am, shall be in effect in the territory of the Republic of Kenya, with all movement by persons not authorized to do so or not being medical professionals, health workers, critical and essential services providers, being prohibited between those hours,” he said.

-Addressing the nation, the head of state exempted individuals offering critical services including health care givers.
+Addressing the nation, the head of state exempted individuals offering critical services including medical professionals.

+Others are health workers, National Security, Administration and Coordination officers, Public Health and Sanitization Officers in the County Governments, licensed pharmacies and drug stores, licensed broadcasters and media houses and Kenya Power.

+Also exempted from the dusk to dawn curfew are food dealers distributors, wholesalers and transporters of farm produce, licensed supermarkets, mini markets and hyper markets, licensed distributors and retailers of petroleum and oil products and lubricants, licensed telecommunication operators and service providers, licensed banks, financial institutions and payment financial services, fire brigade and other emergency response services and licensed security firms.

 Further the president noted that more drastic measures will be taken should the situation warrant.